bhavinmoriya/Learning-C-/README.md

 This is my effort to learn C++.
 I will be very glad to receive comments and suggestions for improvement in the code.

-In this course, I have covered very **basic concepts** and the advanced **Object oriented programming** content.
-W have also talked about inheritance.
-We have talked about **loops, if else statements as well.**
+In this course, We have covered very
+1. Basic concepts
+2. Object oriented programming
+3. Inheritance
+4. Loops, if else statements

 **TIPS**
 1. Key binding to auto align the code is: